csvidit/JSPlayground/README.md

 # JSPlayground
 A Bootstrap 5 website for running simple JS functions rather than running them/testing them on the console.
+Currently trying to implement a site-wide Dark Mode.

 Hosted at [jsplayground.vidit.page](https://jsplayground.vidit.page)